Creative burnout feels like someone unplugged your brain and walked off with the cable.

 Whether it’s imploring you to take breaks, helping you manage your day, or tricking you into self-care, these tools are like having Flava Flav in your corner, hyping you up.

-Here’s the lineup that helped me take myself from a burned out gremlin to a mildly caffeinated, half-functional adult.
+Here’s the lineup that helped me take myself from a burned out to mildly caffeinated, half-functional adult.

 1| Balance: Meditation for Non-Meditators